1.) Claim & Optimize Your Online Business Listings

 24.)
 Create a Photo Opportunity

-In an age where social media has heavy influence over the marketplace, it’s more important than ever to make sure your business is getting noticed.
+In an age where social media has a heavy influence over the marketplace, it’s more important than ever to make sure your business is getting noticed.
 While posting interesting content on your golf course’s page frequently can certainly boost your exposure, sometimes you need help from your customers to reach new users.
 One way to do this is to create a photo opportunity that your patrons will want to share with the world.

 For some golf courses, the perfect photo opportunity is the nature that surrounds it.
-Your facility may be blessed with a nearby mountain range, lush landscaping, or active wildlife, all which make for outstanding photo ops.
+Your facility may be blessed with a nearby mountain range, lush landscaping, or active wildlife, all of which make for outstanding photo ops.
 While a beautiful setting is enough to inspire anyone, a small sign or picture frame showcasing the photo opportunity can drastically increase the participation you’ll receive.

 Other golf courses might have to get more creative and invest time and/or money into creating a photo opportunity.
 This could be an interesting statue or stand-in photo board.
 Maybe your superintendent can do something with the landscaping by the first or last hole that would inspire a photo.
 Augusta National has the flower bed at Founders Circle.
 The Walt Disney World Golf Resort in Orlando, FL has a customized Mickey-themed golf cart.
 While those are both iconic symbols, they can be used for inspiration at your facility.